 The DSAC's infrastructure development initiatives aim to achieve redress for South Africa's historical imbalances, encourage participation in sport and recreation, and contribute to social transformation.
 Accordingly, activities related to infrastructure development involve establishing and maintaining heritage sites, building and maintaining libraries, and planning and delivering infrastructure for sport and recreation.
-Over the medium term, R442.3 million is allocated in the Infrastructure Support subprogramme in the Recreation Development and Sport Promotion programme to establish and maintain world-class heritage sites to boost tourism and create job opportunities, particularly in historically disadvantaged areas.
-This includes sites along the Resistance and Liberation Heritage Route, which honours those who dedicated their lives to South Africa's liberation Struggle.
+Over the medium term, R442.3 million is allocated in the Infrastructure Support subprogramme in the Recreation Development and Sport Promotion programme to establish and maintain worldclass heritage sites to boost tourism and create job opportunities, particularly in historically disadvantaged areas.
+This includes sites along the Resistance and Liberation Heritage Route, which honours those who dedicated their lives to South Africa's liberation struggle.

-Through the Community Library Services Grant, an estimated 96 new libraries will be built, 135 community libraries upgraded and 430 000 library materials procured over the medium term.
-To carry out these activities, the grant will receive R4.7 billion over the medium term.
+Through the Community Library Services Grant, which is funded by the Public Library Services subprogramme in the Heritage Promotion and Preservation programme, an estimated 96 new libraries will be built, 135 community libraries will be upgraded and 430 000 library materials will be procured over the medium term.
+To carry out these activities, the grant receives R4.7 billion over the period ahead.
 In collaboration with the Department of Basic Education (DBE) and at an estimated cost of R1.8 billion over the medium term, the grant will also fund 40 dual library service points that serve as community and school libraries.

 To improve the planning and delivery of infrastructure for sport and recreation to 35 municipalities in each year over the MTEF period, an amount of R35.1 million is allocated in the Infrastructure Support subprogramme in the Recreation Development and Sport Promotion programme.
-In collaboration with the Department of Cooperative Governance and Traditional Affairs, the South African Local Government Association and municipalities, the DSAC will ensure that funds earmarked in the Municipal Infrastructure Grant (MIG) for the provision of sport and recreation facilities are used to provide facilities in areas where they are needed the most.
+In collaboration with the Department of Cooperative Governance and Traditionsal Affairs, the South African Local Government Association and municipalities, the DSAC will ensure that funds earmarked in the MIG for the provision of sport and recreation facilities are used to provide facilities in areas where they are needed the most.

-The DSAC, in partnership with the Sports Trust, facilitates the delivery of specialised, multipurpose sports courts and other infrastructure projects to improve access to sport and recreation activities.
+Through a partnership with the Sports Trust, the DSAC facilitates the delivery of specialised, multipurpose sports courts and other infrastructure projects to improve access to sport and recreation activities.
 Over the medium term, the trust will provide 30 multipurpose sports courts at a cost of R77.9 million.